Terms & Conditions

 7. The Parties mutually declare that the consequences of coronavirus do not constitute a circumstance which can be attributed to CCC.

 1. If, after concluding the Agreement, it transpires that it is necessary for its execution to change or supplement its content, the Parties will amend it accordingly on time on the basis of mutual consultation.

 Article 20 - Amendment of the General Terms and Conditions

 1. CCC is entitled to amend or supplement these General Terms and Conditions.

 2. The applicable version will always be the last version which applied at the time the applicable Agreement was drawn up.

-1. The Customer's rights resulting from an Agreement be-tween the Parties cannot be transferred to the parties without CCC's prior written permission.
+1. The Customer's rights resulting from an Agreement between the Parties cannot be transferred to third parties without CCC's prior written permission.

 Article 25 - Applicable law and competent court

-1. The legal relationship between the Customer and CCC is governed exclusively by Dutch law.
+1. The legal relationship between the Customer and CCC is governed exclusively the laws of England & Wales.

-2. Disputes between CCC and the Customer will be submit-ted exclusively to the competent court in The Hague.
+2. Disputes between CCC and the Customer will be submitted exclusively to the competent courts in England.